jerrysummer/sPay/README.md

 ### How to use
 Follow onscreen instruction and fill out the necessary forms.

-Values are prepopulated for easy testing and are editable.
+Values are prepopulated for easy testing/validation and are editable.

 ### Setup